dcoai/nftables/usage-rules.md

 - Use Query module for inspection
 - Test with isolated tables
 - Import Match for clean syntax
-- Batch operations with Builder
+- Use atomic multi-command operations with Builder

 ### ❌ DON'T